 The Education Committee is the committee that represents the students at Lund University School of Economics and Management (LUSEM).
 The purpose of the Committee is to act as a bridge between all students and the school to make sure students have an impact on their education.
 There are 17 driven students in the committee and our mission is to educate, inform and improve all aspects of the education.

-The committee consists of representatives for the Bachelor program, Business Administration, Economics, Statistics, Informatics, Business Law, Economic History, and International & Master.
+The committee consists of representatives for the Bachelor program, Business Administration, Economics, Statistics, Informatics, Business Law, Economic History, International Bachelor Program and International & Master.
 Each representative has a seat at the board of the department they represent and there they get the opportunity to discuss the perspectives of the students regarding the education.
 After these board meetings are held key elements of the discussions are brought up at the Education Committee’s own meetings.
 The purpose of the representatives is to ensure that students are a part of all important decisions that are made about their education.

 To be a successful link between the students and LUSEM, the committee needs to know what the students think about their education and if any problems should occur.
 Therefore, we have Student Agents in every class that report to the committee, should anything come up during the semester.
 Our representatives, along with these student agents, also hold regular meetings and follow-ups with teachers and course administrators.